 and offer great savings and a free bit box!

 Save over individual bit prices.
 Each top quality bit set includes a box with foam insert that accepts all shank sizes, and a handy bit chart in the lid to list out all the bit specs.
-Sets are available in either quality high speed steel or longer lasting solid carbide.

-FOR THE
+FOR THE F3